Fit as a Mama Bear

 You want to make sure that you don’t overheat the chocolate chips on the stove.

-Keep the temperature low and once mostly melted, remove from the heat.
+Keep the temperature low, and once mostly melted, remove from the heat.
 Otherwise, the chocolate will have a “burnt” taste to it.

 Silicone molds work best for this easy fudge recipe.
-You can use larger “cupcake” molds and the recipe will make roughly nine of them.
-Or, using smaller molds it will make 15-17.
+You can use larger “cupcake” molds, and the recipe will make roughly nine of them.
+Or, using smaller molds, it will make 15-17.

-And if you're in a candy making mood, check out these other Christmas fudge recipes to keep you festive!
+And if you're in a candy-making mood, check out these other Christmas fudge recipes to keep you festive!

-Frequently Asked Questions About Candy Cane Fudge
+Candy Cane Chocolate Fudge FAQs

 What are the ingredients in 4-ingredient fudge?